 Needles of the pines are borne in bundles of two or more along the twigs and are relatively long in comparison to the short needled spruce and firs.
 The growth rate of pines is rapid.
 They require aggressive shearing to produce the full symmetrical shape of a quality Christmas tree.
 Needle retention on cut pines is excellent.

-Here at Timberwind Scotch Pine is a popular tree in high demand.
-We will have trees available up to about 8'.
+Here at Timberwind, Scotch Pine is a popular tree in high demand.
+We will have several hundred trees available each year for the foreseeable future.

 Because of the increased popularity of White pine with Timberwind customers, we have been planting more of this variety.
 We have many 3 to 5 ft White pines that will assure us of a continuous supply.

 Needles of the true firs are borne singly along the twigs and are usually fairly short and rounded at the tips.
 The basic conical form of trees is good.
 They require some shearing in order to produce high quality Christmas trees.
 Needle retention on cut fir trees is excellent.
 Like the Spruce, growth of Fir trees is much slower than for the pines.

-At Timberwind we started planting Canaan and Concolor fir in the late 1990's.
+At Timberwind we started planting Canaan, Fraser, and Concolor fir in the late 1990's.
 At this time, we have a good selection of these trees in the 5-6 foot range with a few of them approaching 7 feet.
-If you would like a taller fir tree, each year we have a few shipped in from northern Michigan.
+If you would like a taller fir tree, we have a few 6-12' Fraser firs shipped in from Wisconsin

 Copyright © 2023 Timberwind Tree Farm - All Rights Reserved.